-Arturo is a Fulbright Science and Technology Scholar, and a member of Mexico's National System of Researchers (SNI).
+Arturo is a member of Mexico's National System of Researchers (SNI) and a Fulbright Science and Technology alumnus.
 He holds a PhD and MS in Biomedical Informatics from the University of Pittsburgh School of Medicine, and a MS in Intelligent Systems and BS in Computer Science, both from Tecnologico de Monterrey (ITESM).

 Honors & Awards

 The Fulbright Science and Technology Award, The Bureau of Educational and Cultural Affairs of the United States Department of State (2010-2013)

 National Research Candidate, Mexico's National System of Researchers of the National Council for Science and Technology (2017-2019)